Yu-w/yu-w.github.io/_posts/2016-05-01-monad-in-swift-and-railroad-programming-part1.markdown

 In iOS development community, most people who use Objective-C familiar with `performanceSelector:`, but not many people know `map`, `flatMap`, `filter`, or `reduce` in Swift, which are the functional features that makes Swift so fascinating and beautiful.

-That's take a closer look at how `Optional` and `flatMap` are defined:
+Let's take a closer look at how `Optional` and `flatMap` are defined:

 ```swift
 enum Optional<Wrapped> {